Dipole Moment of Benzene Molecules

 Dipole Moment of o, m, p-isomers Molecules

 Experimental work show that the o, p-substitution activated benzene nucleus for chemical reaction.
-But m-subtitution deactivated the nucleus for chemical reaction.
-Therefore, the electric polarization value of o-derivative is highest but p-derivatives are lowest.
+But m-substitution deactivated the nucleus for chemical reaction.
+The electric polarization value of o-derivative is highest but p-derivatives are lowest.

 μ2 = m12 + m22 + 2 m1 m2 cosθ